JandenMa/pglink-lite/README.md

          ```js
          params: object, //data from resolver, includes inserted fields and values
          tableName: string, //name of inserted table
-         callback?: function //function to run before committing the transaction
+         callback?: function, //function to run before committing the transaction
+         client?: object //the pg client to be used for the transaction
          ```

        - Returns